 The system is securely hosted and certificated

 Data can be accessed by those school users (unlimited in number) who you assign permissions to, wherever they are located, and so in the event of fire, flood or other disasters, your key documents will remain safe

 Access is password protected

 Alerts and flags can be set up to remind users to: change passwords regularly, delete data from IT equipment due for disposal, run virus scans, run software updates, etc

-Audit trails are automatically created, allowing you to demonstrate compliance with legislation
+Audit trails are automatically created, allowing you to demonstrate compliance in schools with legislation